statiqdev/Statiq.Web/CONTRIBUTING.md

 If you need help with any of these things, **please don't hesitate to ask**.
 Wyam is a beginner-friendly project and we want to help anyone contribute who would like to.

+Build instructions are in the `BUILDING.md` file at the root of the repository.

 ## Submitting Code

 If you would like to submit code to Wyam, please follow the guidelines below.
 If your change is small, go ahead and submit a pull request and any questions can be discussed in the request.
 If it's a larger change, you should probably open an issue first so that it can be discussed before you start spending time coding.